ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-3-2.md

-Chapter 3: Techniques for Identifying Problems: Strategies for Effective Communication of Problems
+Strategies for Effective Communication of Problems
 ==================================================================================================

 Identifying problems is a crucial step in effective problem-solving.
 In this chapter, we will discuss techniques for identifying problems and strategies for effectively communicating those problems.